-The accompanying unaudited interim condensed financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America ("GAAP") for interim financial information.
-Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
+The accompanying unaudited interim condensed financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America ("GAAP") for interim financial information and the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 In the opinion of management, the unaudited interim condensed financial statements reflect all adjustments, which include only normal recurring adjustments necessary for the fair statement of the balances and results for the periods presented.
+Certain information and footnote disclosures normally included in the Company's annual financial statements prepared in accordance with GAAP have been condensed or omitted.
+These condensed financial statement results are not necessarily indicative of results to be expected for the full fiscal year or any future period.

-They may not include all of the information and footnotes required by GAAP for complete financial statements.
-Therefore, these financial statements should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2015, which were dated July 27, 2016, and were included in the Company's Form 10 filed with the U.S. Securities and Exchange Commission ("SEC") on July 28, 2016, which Form 10 was amended and restated on October 18, 2016.
+Therefore, these condensed financial statements should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2016, which were included in the Company's Form 10-K filed with the U.S. Securities and Exchange Commission ("SEC") on March 31, 2017.
 The results of operations for any interim periods are not necessarily indicative of the results that may be expected for the entire fiscal year or any other interim period.